 Jobs in the education sector these days require the training of the caregivers so that they can encourage young minds in self-restraint or control over their rampant emotions and understanding of feelings inside.
 As the brain develops, children are overwhelmed by various new and fluctuating emotions like anger and sadness.

 There is a need for assistance in order to teach them to take charge of these emotions.
 Anger management, dealing with sensitivity, depression, ego, etc. are aspects of healthy social-emotional development.
 This ensures a child is more open to other forms of development involved in the holistic approach.

 It is common knowledge that children are little balls of unbridled energy.
 This energy is essential to make the necessary neural connections for overall holistic growth.
 Thus, exercise and movement of any form lead to increased blood flow in the body.

 With increasing blood flow to the brain, the child becomes capable of acquiring new information and concepts.
-It is the development of the gross and fine motor skills that enable a child to be healthy and fit.
+It is the development of gross and fine motor skills that enables a child to be healthy and fit.
 Not only that, children learn to be more aware of their sensory understandings and recognize their implications to implement well in the future.

 What children require today in schools is not just academic lessons.
-A schooling system that helps a child understand his or her self, emotions, and mental duress while teaching him or she how to build up healthy and functional relationships as well as develop resilience and team spirit is the true form of education.
+A schooling system that helps a child understand his or her self, emotions, and mental duress while teaching him or her how to build up healthy and functional relationships as well as develop resilience and team spirit is the true form of education.

 Such a system boosts the morale of a student so that they can go on to achieve greater heights in their careers while becoming upstanding citizens of the society who contribute to the growth and development of the country.
 Hence, the holistic development of students is very important right from the beginning of school-going years.